DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/150 Integration with Chart/20 Convert Grid Fields into Chart Series.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_1/DataVisualization/Guides/GridChartIntegration/inverted.html, /Content/Applications/20_1/DataVisualization/Guides/GridChartIntegration/inverted.js"></div>

 When the grid contains several data fields, they may be turned into either sets of series or sets of arguments.
 To specify this, set the **putDataFieldsInto** field to *"series"* or *"args"* correspondingly.
-By default, this option is set to *"series"*.
+By default, this property is set to *"series"*.

     <!--JavaScript-->pivotGridInstance.bindChart('#chartWidget', {
         // ...
         putDataFieldsInto: "series" // "args"
     });

 Moreover, several data fields may either alternate on the chart plot or not.
 To specify this feature, set the **alternateDataFields** field to **true** or **false** respectively.
-By default, this option is **true**.
+By default, this property is **true**.

     <!--JavaScript-->pivotGridInstance.bindChart('#chartWidget', {
         // ...